bbauska/Anti-Project2025/anti.md

 organizations could not be subjected to charges of discrimination for providing adoption and foster care based on religious beliefs about marriage.
-“Additionally, Congress should pass the Child Welfare Provider Inclusion Act62 to ensure that providers and organizations cannot be subjected to discrimination for providing adoption and foster care services based on their beliefs about marriage.”</p>
+“Additionally, Congress should pass the Child Welfare Provider Inclusion Act62 to ensure that providers and organizations cannot be subjected to discrimination for providing adoption and foster care services based on their beliefs about marriage.”

-<p>[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

 <p>Project 2025 argued that children raised in same-sex marriages compared to heterosexual
 marriages are more likely to be unstable, and that “programs should affirm that children require